SystemsApproach/ops/control.rst

 settings; and `UPF`, which specifies the User Plane Function (the data plane element of the SD-Core) that should forward packets on behalf of this particular instance of the connectivity service.
-The `UPF` model is necessary because an Aether deployment can run many UPFs instances.
+The `UPF` model is necessary because an Aether deployment can run many UPF instances.
 This is because there are two different implementations (one runs as a microservice on a server and the other runs as a P4 program loaded into the switching fabric), and because multiple